 Mr. Reed states that the By-Law requires the landscaping have a buffer along the street line, and the applicants landscaping plan does not go down to the street.
 Mr. Reed would suggest a condition to modify the plantings to go along the street line and provide different plantings for better screening.

-Mr. Reed also states that he doesn’t believe there should be any temporary storage in the rear of the building since on the site plan it shows no parking, dumpsters, or anything in the rear of the building.
+Mr. Reed also states that he doesn’t believe there should be any temporary storage in the rear of the building since on the site plan and on the emergency vehicle plan it shows no parking, dumpsters, or anything in the rear of the building.

 Mr. Reed also thinks there should be business hours since there are residents directly abutting the building.